raspberrypilearning/silly-eyes/en/step_3.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step, you will make the silly eyes!
+Make the silly eyes!
 Each eye needs to be a separate sprite so that it can move separately.

 If you need help, look at the tips in the **Debug** task at the bottom of this step.
 </div>